Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 In our digital world, almost every facet of our lives is out in the open.
 Unless you take the extra steps to protect and defend your privacy.

 Email is something we use every single day.
 We spend hours in our inboxes and often share personal information we want to keep private.
+With global email users projected to reach 4.73 billion by 2026, according to Statista, protecting your email privacy has never been more important.

 gmail on laptop